lionkor/BeamMP-Server-Docs/NewLua.md

 Applies the JSON `diff` to `base` as a JSON patch (RFC 6902, http://jsonpatch.com/).
 Returns the result.

+## `MP.GetPositionRaw(pid: number, vid: number) -> table,string`

+Returns the current position of the vehicle `vid` (vehicle id) of player `pid` (player id), and an error string if an error occurred.

+The table is decoded from a position packet, so it has a variety of data (that's why this function is postfixed "Raw").

+TODO: Document fields.
+For now, users need to print() the result.

 # FS Functions

 `FS` functions are **f**ile**s**ystem functions, which aim to be better than the default Lua capabilities.